- You Are Here:

 About the Pet License Ordinance

-On Nov.
-18, 1997, the City Commission approved Ordinance No. 5068, which regulates the licensing of dogs and cats.
+On August 7, 2018, the City Commission approved Ordinance No. 7368, which regulates the licensing of dogs and cats.
 Following are the main provisions of the ordinance:

-Proof of Neutering / Spaying must be provided in order to receive the Neutered / Spayed license price.
+- Proof of neutering / spaying must be provided in order to receive the neutered / spayed license price

-Additional Information About Licenses
+Additional Information About Pet Licenses

-Customers have the option of buying an annual license as long as the term of the license does not exceed the month in which the anti-rabies vaccine expires.
+- Customers have the option of buying an annual license as long as the term of the license does not exceed the month in which the anti-rabies vaccine expires.

-The application and appropriate fee can be mailed to the customer service office, and the pet license will then be mailed to the applicant.
+- The application and appropriate fee can be mailed to the customer service office, and the pet license will then be mailed to the applicant.

-Each month, the customer service office sends out a renewal notice for every pet whose license expires the beginning of the next month.
+- Each month, the customer service office sends out a renewal notice for every pet whose license expires the beginning of the next month.
 Only one renewal notice is sent.

-Each month, the customer service office provides the Animal Shelter with a list of all pets currently licensed, expiration date of rabies vaccine and the license term.
+- Each month, the customer service office provides the Animal Shelter with a list of all pets currently licensed, expiration date of rabies vaccine and the license term.